jbenner-radham/node-readme-md/README.md

     /**
      * Whether the package should be shown as being installed as a dev
      * dependency in the "Install" section of the readme.
-If both this and
-     * `preferYarn` are set as `true` then this will take precedence.
+Defaults to `false`.
      */
     preferDev?: boolean;

     /**
+     * The package manager used in the "Install" and "Test" sections defaults to
+     * npm.
+However, this can be changed by specifying a package manager
+     * (pnpm, Yarn) in `pkg.engines`.
+If desired set this to `true` to override
+     * any package manager specified and utilize npm.
+Defaults to `false`.
+     */
+    preferNpm?: boolean;

+    /**
      * Whether the example code in the "Usage" section should be terminated by
      * semicolons.
 Defaults to `true`.
      */
     preferSemicolons?: boolean;

-    /**
-     * Whether the package should be shown as being globally installed in the
-     * "Install" section of the readme.
-If both this and the `preferDev` option
-     * are set as `true` then `preferDev` will take precedence.
-     */
-    preferYarn?: boolean;

     /**
      * The type of quotes used in the "Usage" section.
 Defaults to single